May 10, 2016

-More and more often these days our broker, Tim Kerin, is finding himself talking to people who aren't quite sure that they can afford to buy where they want to live.
+More and more often our broker, Tim Kerin, is finding himself talking to people who aren't quite sure that they can afford to buy where they want to live.
 As a result, they are more likely to end up living somewhere they're not really happy with.

 Too often we see people having to sell up and buy in a different location in a short period of time because they're unhappy where they are, and this can be costly by the time they pay real estate agents, settlement agents, stamp duty and so forth.

 What if there was another way of doing things?

 Well, with a shift in mindset, perhaps there is.

 What if you bought an investment property you can comfortably afford (or rented out the house you already live in, which you know you can already comfortably afford), and then rented a home in the location where you want to live?